Wachusett Meadow Nature Camp | Registration Information

 A nonrefundable deposit of $50/camper/session is required to register for camp.
-The deposit will be applied to your camp tuition and cannot be transferred to another camper, family or camp location.
-If registering after May 15, payment in full is required (unless a payment plan has been established with the Camp Director).
+The deposit will be applied to your camp tuition and cannot be transferred to another camper, family, or camp location.
+If registering after May 2, payment in full is required, unless a payment plan has been established with the Camp Director.

-A full refund, minus the nonrefundable deposit, is provided to camp families who cancel in writing on or before May 15.
-After May 15 no refund is available.
+A full refund, minus the nonrefundable deposit, is provided to camp families who cancel in writing at least 2 weeks prior to the start of a session.
 Deposits are not transferable, and refunds are not given for participant dismissal, failure to attend, absence or sick days.
 If we must cancel a session, you will receive a full refund.

 Mass Audubon members at the Family level or above receive a discounted rate.
 To qualify, your membership must be current through your camper’s last session and you must be the parent, grandparent, or legal guardian of the camper being enrolled.
 Membership can be purchased or renewed at the time of registration.
 Learn more about membership >